Stožice, Czech Republic: Administrative division

+Etymology

+The name is derived from the personal name Stoh, meaning "the village of Stoh's people".

 Geography

 Stožice is located about 22 km southeast of Strakonice and 28 km northwest of České Budějovice.
-It lies on the border of the České Budějovice Basin and Bohemian Forest Foothills.
+It lies on the border between the České Budějovice Basin and Bohemian Forest Foothills.
 The highest point is the hill Svobodná hora at 640 m above sea level.

 History

 The first written mention of Stožice is from 1416.
 In 1927, gold was discovered near the village of Křepice, and the village thus became the last place in the country where the gold rush occurred.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The most valuable monument is the Chapel of Saint John of Nepomuk in Křepice.
+It is a small chapel from the 19th century with a belfry on the top.

-The main sights are the neo-Gothic Chapel of Saints Simon and Jude, Chapel of Saint John of Nepomuk in Křepice, and the birthplace of writer Josef Holeček.
+The main sights in Stožice are the neo-Gothic Chapel of Saints Simon and Jude and the birthplace of the writer Josef Holeček.